 The transition to fall and cooler weather – is there anything better?
 And it’s the perfect time to focus on both your autumnal outdoor plants and indoor botanicals.

 The transition to fall and cooler weather – is there anything better?
 And it’s the perfect time to focus on both your autumnal outdoor plants and indoor botanicals.
-Last week, we discussed one of our favorite indoor/outdoor fruit plants, the Avocado Tree, but there are a ton of others we love.
-Plus, we have pet safe plants you’ll love for placing around your home and backyard where your furry friends may lounge or explore.
+Last week, we discussed one of our favorite indoor and outdoor fruit plants, the Avocado Tree, but there are a ton of others we love.
+Plus, we have plants safe for cats and dogs you’ll love for placing around your home and backyard where your furry friends may lounge or explore.

-It can be difficult to find greenery, florals and more that are trendy and friendly for your pets, but we’ve got you covered.
-Here are our top picks for pet safe plants!
+It can be difficult to find greenery, florals and more that are trendy and dog and cat friendly, but we’ve got you covered.
+Here are our top picks for pet safe houseplants!

 1. Boston Fern